Ladies of Llangollen: Recognition and popularity

 They devoted their time to hosting a range of friends and curious visitors, extensive correspondence, private studies of literature and languages, and improving their estate.
 Over the years they added a circular stone dairy and created a sumptuous garden.
 Eleanor kept a diary of their activities.
 Llangollen people simply referred to them as "the ladies".

 After a couple of years, their life attracted the interest of the outside world.
-Their house became a haven for visitors travelling between Dublin and London, including writers such as Anna Seward, Robert Southey, William Wordsworth, Percy Shelley, Lord Byron and Sir Walter Scott, but also the military leader the Duke of Wellington and the industrialist Josiah Wedgwood; aristocratic novelist Lady Caroline Lamb, who was born a Ponsonby, came to visit too.
+Their house became a haven for visitors travelling between Dublin and London, including writers such as Anna Seward, Robert Southey, Percy Shelley, Lord Byron and Sir Walter Scott, but also the military leader the Duke of Wellington and the industrialist Josiah Wedgwood; aristocratic novelist Lady Caroline Lamb, who was born a Ponsonby, came to visit too.
+William Wordsworth came to visit and even dedicated a sonnet to the ladies (“Sisters in love, a love allowed to climb / Ev’n on this earth, above the reach of time.”)
 Anne Lister from Yorkshire visited the couple, and was possibly inspired by their relationship to informally marry her own lover.
 Even travellers from continental Europe had heard of the couple and came to visit them, for instance Prince Hermann von Pückler-Muskau, the German nobleman and landscape designer, wrote admiringly about them.

 The ladies were known throughout Britain, but have been said to have led "a rather unexciting life".
-Queen Charlotte wanted to see their cottage and persuaded King George III to grant them a pension.
-Eventually their families came to tolerate them.
+It is sometimes claimed that members of the British Royal Family, including Queen Charlotte, visited Butler and Ponsonby at Plas Newydd, but no firm evidence supports any such visits.
+There is likewise no documentary basis for the assertion that Queen Charlotte secured a pension for them.
+A £100 pension granted in 1788 was obtained via Lord Mornington through William Pitt and George III, while a £200 pension awarded in 1829 was requested by the Duke of Wellington.
+Queen Charlotte’s only verified connection with the ladies is that a plan of their garden and house was submitted to her in 1785, although contemporary correspondence suggests that Queen Charlotte did not examine it because it had been impregnated with perfume, which she disliked.